wasawi/devart-template/project_posts/2014-03-19-Installation-Insights.md

 ![Dreamsprawler Navigation 2](../project_images/Ame_point1-640x427.jpg?raw=true "Navigation 1")

-Pointing a specific region in the brain with the probe device will trigger a search within Google+ repository for related dream object that activated the selected area.
+Pointing a specific region in the brain with the probe device will trigger a search within Google+ repository for other related dream stories activating the selected area.

 ![Dreamsprawler Navigation 2](../project_images/Ame_point2-640x427.jpg?raw=true "Navigation 1")